LHolten/blog/content/hidden/rust_query_0.4.md

 We only want to return `Some(Info)` if we have an average, so that is why we use the `optional` combinator.
 It allows us to use `row.and` with `row.then` to only construct `Info` when we have an average.

 ### Covariant Expressions
-`Expr` (or rather `Column` before it was renamed) used to be invariant in its lifetime.
+`Expr` used to be invariant in its lifetime.
 This fundamental property made it easy to separate scopes.
 However, for the `optional` combinator to be practical, it must be possible to use any `Expr` from the outer scope in the inner scope.
 At the same time expressions created inside should be prevented from leaking outside.
 To support this use case, `Expr` is now covariant and all APIs that relied on the invariant lifetime have been updated.